anoopsihag/copilot-orchestra/README.md

 The "GitHub Copilot Orchestra" pattern transformed how I build with AI agents.
 Instead of juggling context and constantly switching modes, the Orchestra pattern provides a structured workflow that coordinates specialized AI subagents through a complete AI development cycle for adding a feature or making a change: planning → implementation → review → commit.

 The system solves a critical challenge in AI-assisted development: maintaining code quality and test coverage while moving quickly.
-By enforcing Test-Driven Development (TDD) conventions and implementing quality gates at every phase, you get the speed of AI coding with the rigor of professional software engineering.
+By enforcing Test-Driven Development (TDD) conventions and implementing quality gates at every phase, you get the speed of AI coding combined with best practices in software engineering.

 ## Key Features